ARpatterns/landingpage/README.md

 CSS:

-We're working with Sass, Scss.
+We are working with Sass, Scss.
 Have a look at the documentaion:

 on macOS you can install the necessary tooling via Homebrew: